KristapsSteins/KristapsSteins/README.md

 <h1 align="start">Hi 👋, I'm Kristaps Šteins!</h1>

-<h3 align="justify">I have experience as a front-end web developer with knowledge of React.js, CSS, and TypeScript, as well as experience in back-end development and topographic surveys.
-I am a quick learner and team player with excellent communication and leadership skills, dedicated to constantly improving and taking on new challenges in the software development industry.</h3>
+<p align="justify">I have experience as a front-end web developer with knowledge of React.js, CSS, and TypeScript, as well as experience in back-end development and topographic surveys.
+I am a quick learner and team player with excellent communication and leadership skills, dedicated to constantly improving and taking on new challenges in the software development industry.</p>

 <hr> </hr>